SyncfusionExamples/how-to-customize-the-shift-and-arrow-key-selection-behavior-in-wpf-datagrid/README.md

 # How to customize the shift and arrow key selection behavior in WPF DataGrid (SfDataGrid)?

 ## About the sample

-This example illustrates how to customize the shift and arrow key selection behavior in WPF DataGrid (SfDataGrid)?
+This example illustrates how to customize the shift and arrow key selection behavior in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

-By default, text is selected when press the Shift Left or Shift Right key in editor control of [SfDataGrid](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid.html).
+The text is selected when press the Shift Left or Shift Right key in editor control of [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
 You can move the current cell in SfDataGrid when pressing Shift Left or Shift Right key by customized the PreviewKeyDown event in corresponding column renderer.
 For example [GridTextBoxColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTextColumn.html) customizing by using the [GridCellTextBoxRenderer](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.GridCellTextBoxRenderer.html).

 ```C#
 this.sfdatagrid.CellRenderers.Remove("TextBox");